Hi

 Most dealers of contemporary art will acknowledge that their bread & butter is in the price category below $5,000.
 Take for instance James Dorahy Project Space: you would be hard pressed to spend more than that on a single item in his space.
 The work is good, interesting, intriguing, engaging with ideas of its time and place in the world.
 Dorahy is committed to nurturing long lasting careers for his artists, who are beyond the initial emerging stage but not quite at mid career.
 His artists are increasingly sought after by collectors and institutions.
 In a few years time, these works will be priced above the $5,000 mark when they will have earned that right.
 Nicole Ellis, an artist he represents, is featured in Collector's Space (a work owned by collector Michael Hobbs).

 Amy Griffiths' works featured in Collector's Space exemplify the less expensive, but interesting approach.
 Unique beauty and quality need not cost the earth.
-A die-hard fan of Elvis paraphernalia, Griffiths also seeks out artworks by emerging Australian artists: the Greedy Hen duo (see my Xmas 2012 "an artful xmas" blog) and a couple of fabulous felt collages by Loretta Riley, a Gumbaynggirr artist from the Nambucca Vallery who was introduced to felting by Swiss artist Margrit Rickenbach
+A die-hard fan of Elvis paraphernalia, Griffiths also seeks out artworks by emerging Australian artists: the Greedy Hen duo (see my Xmas 2012 "an artful xmas" blog) and a couple of fabulous felt collages by Loretta Riley, a Gumbaynggirr artist from the Nambucca Vallery who was introduced to felting by Swiss artist Margrit Rickenbach.

 Collector's Space is on until March 24.

 Similar modesty, I think, is found in the story of Bronius (Bob) Sredersas, a Lithuanian migrant who came to Australia under the 'Displaced Persons' scheme, post WWII.
 He arrived, on his own, with a single suitcase.
 He found work in the steelworks in Wollongong and lived a modest, quiet life until 1976, when he was robbed.
 It was then that he decided to offer his (by then) substantial collection of Australian art (think from Chevalier to Gleeson) and Chinese artefacts to the City of Wollongong.
 This was the catalyst for the Council to commit to a Gallery and establish the Wollongong City Gallery, now a key player in the network of small public galleries in regional Australia.
-Sredersas died in 1982, with no known relatives but his name, generosity and story live on in the Sredersas Gallery, the main exhibition space in Wollongong City Gallery
+Sredersas died in 1982, with no known relatives but his name, generosity and story live on in the Sredersas Gallery, the main exhibition space in Wollongong City Gallery.

 The story goes, apparently, that each weekend, obviously in search of something more than Wollongong could offer, he would travel to Sydney to visit art galleries.
 He established a friendship with Frank Watters and Geoff Legge of Watters Gallery and bought extensively from them, on his weekly steelworkers wage.
 It is a great story about a thirst for knowledge meeting with two luminaries in the art world who nurtured a passion.